All the following facts of physics are expected for a virtual reality but not for an objective reality:

 1. The universe began.
-Since all the stars and galaxies are receding from us at known rates, we can calculate back to conclude that our universe started up about fourteen billion years ago.
-This first event began not only our universe but also its space and time.
+All the stars and galaxies are receding from us at known rates, so we can calculate back to conclude that our universe started up about fourteen billion years ago, in a first event that began not only our universe but also its space and time.
 Yet a complete physical universe can’t begin, as by definition there is nothing outside itself to create it.
 To create itself, it would have to exist before it began, which is impossible.
-Physics speculates on D-branes, wormholes, alternate universes, teleporting worlds and big bang oscillation theories but every virtual reality has a boot up that creates its space-time operating system based on nothing within itself (see QR1.4.2).
+It doesn’t make sense that a complete physical universe created itself out of nothing and current speculations on D-branes, wormholes, alternate universes, teleporting worlds and big bang oscillation theories don’t help.
+In contrast, every virtual reality has a boot up that creates its space-time operating system based on nothing within itself (see QR1.4.2).

 4. Quantum tunneling.
-Quantum tunneling occurs when an electron suddenly appears outside a field barrier it can’t pass through, like a coin in a perfectly sealed glass bottle suddenly appearing outside it.
-That quantum theory permits this in no way explains how a physical “thing” can move to where no intervening path is possible.
-In contrast, a virtual reality can easily “cut” between one frame and another (see QR5.3.1).
+Quantum tunneling is when an electron suddenly appears outside a field barrier it can’t pass through, like a coin in a perfectly sealed glass bottle suddenly appearing outside it.
+Physical realism doesn’t allow matter to move to a point where no intervening path is possible, yet it happens.
+In contrast, the frames of a virtual reality can easily “cut” from one frame to another to allow what is physically impossible (see QR5.3.1).

 6. Space curves.
-According to Einstein, the sun keeps the earth in orbit by “curving” the space around it but what can space curve into?
-It needs another dimension to do this, but string theory’s “curled up” extra dimensions don’t allow this.
-In a virtual reality, space as a 3D “surface” can easily curve into a fourth dimension (see QR2.4.1).
+According to relativity, the sun keeps the earth in orbit by “curving” the space around it but what can space curve into?
+It needs another dimension to do this but string theory’s “curled up” extra dimensions don’t do the job.
+In contrast, space as the 3D surface that our virtual reality presents upon can easily curve into a fourth dimension (see QR2.4.1).

-9. Empty space is not empty.
+9. Empty space isn’t empty.
 An objective space should be a void but our space exerts a pressure!
 In the Casimir effect, flat plates close together in a vacuum experience a force pushing them in.
-Current physics has to explain this by inventing virtual particles but in a virtual reality space is something not nothing, giving a simpler explanation (see QR2.4.5).
+Current physics attributes it to virtual particles that magically appear from the void but how can nothing produce something?
+Physical realism has no null particle but in a virtual reality space is null processing.
+It is “empty” in the same way that a blank screen shows static not nothing, so if the distance is close to the pixel size, the static can produce a “pressure” (see QR2.4.5).

 12. Quantum superposition.
 In quantum theory, currents can simultaneously flow both ways around a superconducting ring (Cho, 2000).
-This isn’t physically possible so in current physics quantum states don’t exist.
-In a virtual reality quantum processing can divide to explore all possible options (see QR3.8.1).
+This can’t happen physically so physicists say the quantum states they calculate every day don’t exist.
+In contrast, if the quantum world is real, quantum waves can superpose to explore all possible directions at once (see QR3.8.1).

 14. Retrospective action.
-If the future can affect the past, causality fails and with it physics.
-Yet in delayed choice experiments, an observation made after a photon takes a path defines the path it took before the observation.
-This has led some to speculate that all time, like all space, already exists, allowing time travel and all the paradoxes it implies.
-In a virtual reality, processing can spread to take all paths until an observation picks a physical event, so there is no time travel (see QR3.8.3).
+In delayed choice experiments, an observation made after a photon takes a path defines the path it took before the observation, implying that the future can affect the past.
+Physical realism leads to speculations that all time, like all space, already exists, allowing time travel and paradoxes like going back in time to kill your grandfather.
+In contrast, a photon as a quantum wave can spread to take all paths until it restarts in a physical event, so there is no time travel (see QR3.8.3).

 15. Anti-matter exists.
-Quantum equations predicted anti-matter but no reason has ever been given why matter should have an inverse of the same mass but opposite charge.
-In contrast, matter created by processing inevitably implies anti-matter created by anti-processing (see QR4.3.5).
+Quantum equations predicted anti-matter but physical realism has no reason for matter to have an inverse of the same mass but opposite charge.
+In contrast, if quantum processing generates matter, running it in reverse can generate anti-matter, so anti-processing predicts anti-matter (see QR4.3.5).

 If it looks like a duck and quacks like a duck, then it probably is a duck.

-If the facts of physics deny physical realism, surely the Sherlock Holmes dictum applies:
+If the facts of physics deny physical realism, the Sherlock Holmes dictum applies: